 Sibyl Waterman Haley '71, president of Skidmore's Alumni Association, warmly welcomed its newest members.
 She advised the grads to savor the moment, use and enjoy their Skidmore connections, and help other students access the same opportunities: "Slow down.
 Come back.
 Give back.
 You won't be sorry."
+[Read the speech]

 After the speeches, the conferring of degrees, and the camera flashes, the fresh graduates marched out of the amphitheatre between rows of applauding professors and into the arms of proud family members.